chuanluchen/chuanluchen.github.io/_knowledge/SQL.md

 from Logs a
 join Logs b on (a.Num = b.Num and a.Id = b.Id - 1)
 join Logs c on (b.Num = c.Num and b.Id = c.Id - 1)

+select distinct b.Num as ConsecutiveNums from Logs a, Logs b, Logs c where a.Id = b.Id-1 and a.Num = b.Num
+and c.Id = b.Id+1 and b.Num = c.Num
 ~~~

 ### 184. Department Highest Salary